 Safe Routes to School News & Updates

-- National Walk to School Day is October 5!
-Join in the fun! - Hundreds of Maine school children will walk or bike to school with family members, school staff and volunteers in celebration of National Walk to School Day, Wednesday, October 5th.
+- National Walk to School Day is Oct.
+10th! - Hundreds of Maine school children will walk or bike to school with family members, school staff and volunteers in celebration of National Walk to School Day on October 10th.
 Organized events are planned at schools across the state throughout October, Continue Reading

 Youth Off Road Bicycle Education Program